donaldRwilliams/BGGM/README.md

 literature.
 These data are rare in the social-behavioral sciences.
 In the future, support for high-dimensional data may be added to **BGGM**.

-## Bug Reports and Feature Requests
+## Bug Reports, Feature Requests, and Contributing

 Bug reports and feature requests can be made by opening an issue on [Github](https://github.com/donaldRwilliams/BGGM/issues).
 To contribute